History of Remembrance Day

-Last Updated on November 4, 2024
+Last Updated on November 7, 2024

 Remembrance Day, celebrated on November 11 each year, honors military service members who have died in the line of duty.
 Remembrance Day, also known as Armistice Day, has deep historical significance and is commemorated worldwide with solemn ceremonies, moments of silence, and symbolic red poppies.
 This day has historical roots dating back to World War I and has since evolved into an annual celebration emphasizing peace, introspection, and thankfulness.
 This article delves into the history of Remembrance Day, its symbolic features, and how it is honored in modern times.

-The Reasons behind Remembrance Day?
+The History of Remembrance Day?

 This particular day marks the end of an ugly war, which is World War I. This war caused massive disaster during that time.
 The Fighting on the Western Front ended when the Allies’ armies signed an armistice with Germany on November 11, 1918, leading to the war’s end.
 Last minute, the pact was ideally to be effective on the eleventh hour of the eleventh day of the eleventh month and signed in Compiègne, France.
 This moment of peace would eventually give rise to the tradition of holding a two-minute silence at 11 am on November 11 in honor of those who lost their lives during the war.